larpix/larpix-reconstruction/README.md

 ## Getting started

-An example script for processing a LArPix hdf5 file is been provided in `process_file.py`.
+An example script for processing a LArPix hdf5 file is provided in `process_file.py`.
 This script demonstrates the process of initializing an `EventBuilder`, looping through a data file, and applying a series of reconstruction algorithms to the events.
 The reconstructed objects are then stored